mjgrover/hashicorp-eval/terraform-getting-started.md

 ## Install
 To install Terraform, visit [Install Terraform](https://developer.hashicorp.com/terraform/install) and find the appropriate package for your system.
 Download and install or use the appropriate package manager.
 Follow the installation instructions for your selected installation method.

-For the sample code provied, you may need to also install docker.
+For the sample code provided, you may need to install Docker.
 Visit [Docker](https://www.docker.com/) and find the appropriate package for your system.

 Verify Docker is running.